hydroper-jet/lang/spec/1.0/source/src/jetdoc.md

 # JetDoc

 The Jet Language supports JetDoc comments featuring a Markdown format and miscellaneous `@` tags.
+In addition, JetPM packages may contain a JetDoc configuration file for attaching assets and additional sections.

 JetDoc comments begin with `/**` and are preprocessed by ignoring leading whitespace and asterisks in every line and follow the following format: